-Winter in the Quad Cities is in full swing, and that means the occasional slip or slide on local sidewalks and driveways.
+Winter in the Quad Cities is here, and that means the occasional slip or slide on local sidewalks and driveways.
 But according to ORA Orthopedics Surgeon, Dr. Edward Connolly, for the elderly, poor balance along with aging or brittle bones can spell more trouble than just a bump or bruise.

 “As we all age, we lose calcium from our bones.
 It can lead to osteoporosis, a condition common to women, but also found in men.
 Older bones are not as dense and their strength is not the same.
 So when seniors take a tumble, their injury can be more severe and recovery more prolonged, compared to younger patients who tend to bounce back more quickly.”